icze4r/leela/README.md

 This is a mishmash of free code and examples given out throughout the Internet.

+Hopefully this will one day become the HTML framework I use to make at least my main website (but possibly other websites).

+They are what they are.
+I've been doing HTML since 1994.
+I would've preferred to use tables but I don't feel like fighting with people about it so I just use divs.

-These are the templates I use to make websites.
-They are what they are, and if you want to use them, that's your business.
+If you want to use this, that's your business.
 I don't really care.

 There's probably no way to actually release this under a license.

 Also, I'm going to put my own account names and domain names in these.
 You're going to have to remove those if you want to use this.

-Literally just use view-source to get the code because the people who made HTML are absolutely ridiculous and the CODE tag does NOTHING.
+Look at the raw if you want to see much below here.
+I'll change it later if I can figure out how

 <hr />